Homewood Campus of Johns Hopkins University: Milton S. Eisenhower Library

 The Milton S. Eisenhower Library (called MSE by students), is the Johns Hopkins University principal research library and the largest in a network of libraries at Johns Hopkins.
 This network, known as 'The Sheridan Libraries', encompasses the Milton S. Eisenhower Library and its collections at the Albert D. Hutzler Reading Room in Gilman Hall (the library before Eisenhower was constructed, and informally called The Hut by students), the John Work Garrett Library at Evergreen House and the Peabody Institute Library and adjacent public historic George Peabody Library at Mount Vernon Place, across from the Washington Monument.
-Opened in 1964, the Eisenhower Library was named for the university's eighth president, Milton S. Eisenhower, brother of former U.S. 34th President, Dwight D. Eisenhower, whose vision brought together the university's rich collection of books, journals and other scholarly resources.
+Opened in 1964, the Eisenhower Library was named for the university's eighth and tenth president, Milton S. Eisenhower, brother of former U.S. 34th President, Dwight D. Eisenhower, whose vision brought together the university's rich collection of books, journals and other scholarly resources.

 The Eisenhower Library collection houses over 3.8 million volumes, 121,000 journal subscriptions and thirty miles of shelf space.
 Strengths in the humanities include German and Romance Languages, Philosophy, and the Ancient Near East.
 In science and engineering, collection strengths include biomedical engineering, chemistry, and environmental engineering.
 The Library also offers an extensive array of electronic resources, including full-text books and journals, specialized databases, and statistical and cartographic data.
-Some notable collections held at the Special Collections department of the Eisenhower Library are the Machen collection of incunabula, the Dorothy McIlvain Scott Collection, the Hinkes Collection of Scientific Discovery, the Women’s Suffrage Collection, the Arthur and Janet Freeman Bibliotheca Fictiva Collection on the history of literary and historical forgery, and the Women of the Book Collection, the world’s largest collection of research materials focused specifically on the religious culture of early modern women.
+Some notable collections held at the Special Collections department of the Eisenhower Library are the Machen collection of incunabula, the Dorothy McIlvain Scott Collection, the Hinkes Collection of Scientific Discovery, the Women's Suffrage Collection, the Arthur and Janet Freeman Bibliotheca Fictiva Collection on the history of literary and historical forgery, and the Women of the Book Collection, the world's largest collection of research materials focused specifically on the religious culture of early modern women.

 Only two of the MSE library's six stories are above ground, the rest are beneath.
 However, the architects designed the building so that every level has windows and natural light.
 The design is in accordance with a campus myth that no structure on campus can be taller than Gilman Hall, the oldest academic building from 1914.